Preserving spreading dynamics and information flow in complex network reduction: Experimental results and discussion

-Furthermore, we investigate the evolutionary behavior of the network's partition function $Z_{\tau}$~\cite{De2016,Ghavasieh2024} under the NRDC strategy.
+Next, we investigate the evolutionary behavior of the network's partition function $Z_{\tau}$~\cite{De2016,Ghavasieh2024} under the NRDC$_{+}$ and NRDC$_{+}^{\prime}$ processes.
 The partition function $Z_{\tau}$ serves as a core concept for understanding information flow in networks, capable of characterizing the propagation characteristics of information at a macroscopic level.
 Based on the diffusion dynamics of the network, the partition function is defined as:

 where $\mathbf{L = D - A}$ denotes the Laplacian matrix of the network, $\mathbf{D}$ is a diagonal matrix composed of node degrees, $\mathbf{A}$ is the adjacency matrix, and $\tau$ represents a diffusion scale parameter analogous to time.
 Essentially, $Z_{\tau}$ embodies the ``total contribution" of all nodes during the diffusion process, reflecting the diversity of information propagation paths and the propagation speed in the network~\cite{Ghavasieh2024}.
 When $\tau$ is small, the scope of information diffusion is limited, and $Z_{\tau}$ primarily reflects the influence of local structures (such as node degrees and clustering coefficients).
 When $\tau$ is large, information diffuses globally, and $Z_{\tau}$ captures the macroscopic properties of the entire network (such as the presence of hub nodes and community structures).